Legal Knowledge Management and the Rise of Artificial Intelligence

 Managing the Supply chain: AI can enhance supply chains with food safety monitoring and testing product at every step, enabling more accurate forecasting to manage pricing and inventory, and tracking and monitoring quality of products from farm to the consumer to provide transparency.

-In future also AI will be used to a greater degree in the food processing industry.
+In the future also AI will be used to a greater degree in the food processing industry.